pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

   pega/addons 1.2.0           1.0             A Helm chart for Kubernetes
 ```

-These two charts in this /charts/pega folder of the pega-helm-charts repository, pega and addons, require customization for your deployment of Pega Platform.

-### Updating the addons.yaml Helm chart values

-Use the provided example addons.yaml file to configure the use of a Google Cloud Load Balancer (GCLB).

-1. Download the example pega/addons [addons.yaml](./resources/addons-gke.yaml) the \<local filepath\>/gke-demo.

-   This example addons file disables the basic addons functionality so your deployment will use the required Kubernetes resources that are native to your GKE environment, including the Google Cloud Load Balancer (GCLB), Google Cloud Operations suite for log aggregation, and a metrics server.
+There is no need to use the addons file for GKE environments, since your deployment will use the required Kubernetes resources that are native to your GKE environment, including the Google Cloud Load Balancer (GCLB), Google Cloud Operations suite for log aggregation, and a metrics server.

-   When you install the addons namespace, you will specify this example file for the configuration details.

 ### Add any known, customized settings for Pega to your deployment